sicchio/DM4003-Senior-Project-SP16/dm4003_senior_project_end_of_semester_deliverables.md

 ## DOCUMENTATION FOR IDM ARCHIVES and PROMOTION

-Each student will provide their own **dropbox link**.
-A dropbox link is actually different than sharing an actual *dropbox folder*.
-Here’s a how to: https://www.dropbox.com/help/167 (There is also a video explaining how to do it later in the page as well.)

-Create a dropbox link (NOT folder, see above) or google drive folder that contains the following.
-Make sure all filenames include your name and ms thesis fa15 and descriptive text of the content:
+Please provide a link via dropbox or google drive.
+Make sure all filenames include your name and senior projects sp16 and descriptive text of the content:

 Photo documentation (for all students)
     * ***at least*** 3, hi-res images of your project (RAW preferably or 300dpi)